On the equivalence between static and dynamic optimal transport governed by linear control systems: The continuity equation and superposition principles

-where we have used \eqref{eq:uniform_convergence_approximation} again.
+} where we have used \eqref{eq:uniform_convergence_approximation} again.
 Using the dominated convergence theorem we conclude that for any $\Psi\in C_b\pa{[0,T]\times \R^d}$ we have that

-which shows the Borel measurability of $[0,T]\ni s\mapsto \int_{\R^d}\Psi(s,x)\xi_n(x)\dd{e_s}_{\sharp}\eta(x)$ and
+which shows the Borel measurability of $[0,T]\ni s\mapsto \int_{\R^d}\Psi(s,x)\dd{e_s}_{\sharp}\eta(x)$ and

-The above is enough to show that $[0,T]\ni s\mapsto\int_{\R^d}\Psi(s,x)\dd{e_s}_{\sharp}\eta(x)$ is Borel measurable and that \eqref{eq:L_p_for_u_v1} holds for any non-negative measurable functions $\Psi$.
-This measurability question is a bit more delicate than it seems for merely Borel function $\Psi$, and we postpone its proof to Appendix \S\ref{app:additional} (see Lemma \ref{applem:missing_measurability}).
+The above is enough to show that $[0,T]\ni s\mapsto\int_{\R^d}\Psi(s,x)\dd{e_s}_{\sharp}\eta(x)$ is Borel measurable and that \eqref{eq:L_p_for_u_v1} holds for any non-negative measurable function $\Psi$. \amit{The measurability of the above function} is a bit more delicate than it seems for merely Borel function $\Psi$, and we postpone its proof to Appendix \S\ref{app:additional} (see Lemma \ref{applem:missing_measurability}).

 Utilising \eqref{eq:L_p_for_u_v1} we find that

 Using \eqref{eq:auxiliary_upper_bound} and the fact that $\eta\in \A_p\pa{\mu,\nu}$ we find that

 and as such $u\in L^p_t L^p_{\rho_t}\pa{[0,T]\times \R^d}$ as claimed.